Sustainability governance

 Firmly anchored sustainability governance

-The very top of our organization is committed to sustainability.
-Responsibilities are clearly defined at every level and closely linked to the strategy of the organization.
+The very top management of our organization is committed to sustainability.
+Responsibilities are clearly defined at every level and closely linked to strategy.
 All sustainability-related activities are supervised by the Board of Directors.
 The Strategy and Sustainability Committee supports the CEO in developing corporate strategy and advises the Board of Directors on all matters relating to strategy and sustainability.

 The risks and opportunities linked to sustainability are managed as part of the overall company risk management process and are reported to the Audit Committee and to the Board of Directors.